01 Jun Traditional Advertising is Not “Dead”

 Yep, you read that right.
 Traditional advertising is not dead.
 In a recent article, the Harvard Business Review (HBR) stated that traditional advertising – long predicted to have died a slow, agonizing death – is headed for growth for the first time in a decade.
 Pause the zombie apocalypse and consider this: Companies that sell primarily online are rediscovering the benefits of traditional media including television, radio, and print.

-Whether you work in an agency environment or are making decisions within a corporation or nonprofit organization, it is likely that you’ve moved advertising dollars away from traditional channels – television, radio, newspaper, live promotional events, and outdoor – to digital channels.
+Whether you work in an agency, corporation, or nonprofit organization, it’s likely that you’ve moved advertising dollars away from traditional channels to digital channels.

 The HBR projects that B2C consumer-facing companies will increase their spend on traditional advertising as much as 10% in the next 12 months.
 If that makes you shake your head in disbelief, consider this: Companies that earn 100% of their sales online are leading the return to traditional marketing and advertising methods.

 Traditional Advertising is Experiencing Increased Engagement